store-craft/storecraft/packages/driver-mongodb-node/db-strategy.md

 Notes:
 - Currently, I have no use for the `ids`, but it might change (because each sub variant has one parent).
+- Variants are always created by a product, that specify he has a parent. i.e, we rely on integrity, so use it with care.

 `Variant SAVE`: